Reasons Why You Should Get A Tattoo

 You’re a Romantic

 One thing to keep in mind before you get tattooed with your true love: many tattoo artists believe getting your significant other’s name tattooed curses your relationship, and some of them actually refuse to do it.
-We can’t prove the name curse is real, but if you don’t want to risk hexing an otherwise healthy relationship, you may want to opt for something symbolic instead of your partner’s name.
+We can’t prove the name curse is real, still, if you don’t want to risk hexing an otherwise healthy relationship, you may want to opt for something symbolic instead of your partner’s name.

 Consider getting tattooed together rather than inking each other’s names on your bodies.
 You’ll share a memorable experience, and you’ll avoid the risk — however fanciful — of a bad luck tattoo.